-Meetings are the bread and butter of project management.
+Meetings are the lifeline of project management.
 Successful accomplishment of goals is impossible without meetings.
 But unplanned meetings cannot bring good surprises.

 In this article at DZone, Fred Wilson explains the importance of meetings and a set agenda.
 A planned approach can bring way more beneficial outcomes for the project team than an unplanned one.

 Meetings are an open opportunity to float creative ideas, network, fortify team bonding, and keep employees and management update alike.
-But a surprise meeting may not bring as many positive outcomes as a well-planned one.
+However, a surprise meeting may not bring these benefits.
 Let’s find the consequences of unplanned meetings to avoid them in future:

 - Lack of Preparation: Unplanned meetings do not allow the attendants to bring innovative ideas to the table.
 In fact, unplanned meetings catch people off guard and chances of low turnout is high.